wilsonmar/mac-setup/README.md

    * JAM (Jekyll, APIs, Markup) with a sample Github.io website
    * MAMP (Macintosh, Apache/Nginx, MySQL, PHP) for WordPress websites
    * Elastic (ELK) stack (Elasticsearch, Logstash, Kibana, etc.)
+   * Serverless on Amazon Lambda, Azure Functions, Google Actions, Iron.io
    * etc.

-Most tutorials on have you <strong>manually type</strong> or copy and paste commands (often with missing steps), which can take hours, and be error-prone.
+Most tutorials ask you to <strong>manually type</strong> or copy and paste strings from web pages (often with missing steps), which can take time, and be error-prone.
 And don't get me started on webinars with demos that brags rather than teach.

-> This script cuts through all that b.s. by running on your Mac and displaying on your screen.
+> This script cuts through all that by scripts running on your Mac and displaying on your screen.

 You will benefit most from this if you configure a <strong>new</strong> laptop for yourself or for other developers joining your organization.
 You'll skip wasted days installing everything one at a time (and doing it differently than colleagues).
 This repo brings DevSecOps-style <strong>"immutable architecture"</strong> to MacOS laptops.
 Immutability means replacing the whole machine instance instead of upgrading or repairing faulty components.